AsyncForge/TaskForge/README.md

 - Automatically notify when tasks complete or when the forge is cleaned.
 - Flexible task creation with support for generic task arguments.
 - Customizable error handling using different error handlers.
+- Wait for all tasks to end with an optional timeout.

 ---